oe2lsp/SDR-Buffer/README.md

 other tools, scrips developed for this project are published under [GNU GPLv3]

 ## getting started
+build and install csdr tools from https://github.com/oe2lsp/csdr (special version for simple_openwebrx, can be installed alonside with other versions of csdr without breaking)

 several files need to be adopted for each band
 look for "80m" as reference